 How to Grow a Rainbow on Paper Towel

-- Cut off about 1/3 of the paper towel.
-Save it for later.
+2. Cut off about 1/3 of the paper towel.
+Save the smaller section for later.

 If you don’t cut the paper towel, it’s possible that the colors don’t travel all the way to meet in the middle.
 That would be a bummer to have a broken rainbow!

 Paper towels are in short supply these days, so let’s not waste the ⅓ that you cut off.
 You can also color it with rainbow rectangular blocks just like you did with the other section, but just on one end.

 Then simply dip the end of the paper towel in the water while holding it vertically and watch the colors climb upward!

 Another thing we noticed was that the dye from the markers didn’t spread and disperse right away in the water.
 The colors almost looked like the northern lights in the water – how pretty!